What Type of Probation Sentence Can You Expect for a DUI Conviction?

 The Court Will Typically Follow the Recommendations of Your Probation Officer

 Unfortunately, in the eyes of the court, the Probation Department is given a lot of leeway.
 I remember one instance that occurred quite a while ago.
-The Probation Department wanted my client to do something that wasn’t required as part of the sentence.
-If I remember correctly, it was something like attending domestic violence counseling on a DUI case.
-Unfortunately, the court said that if the Probation Department feels that that is appropriate then the judge is going to say it’s appropriate, too.
+The Probation Department wanted my client to do something not required as part of their sentence.

-You Can Qualify for an Early Release From Probation
+You Can Qualify for an Early Release from Probation

-The big hammer over the head occurs if someone commits a new crime while on probation, especially if that new crime is a felony.
-Under Arizona law, it is required that if you are on probation at the time of a new offense and you are convicted of that new offense, you have to get no less than the presumptive sentence on the new offense, which means you can’t get a mitigated sentence, you have to get the presumptive sentence.
-On top of that, whatever sentence you get for violating your probation has to be consecutive, which can in theory mean that if you’re on probation for an aggravated DUI and you commit another aggravated DUI, on the new case you have to get, if convicted, 4 1/2 years to 7 1/2 years plus either being reinstated to probation or 1 to 3.75 years in prison.
-So it could be 4 1/2 to 7 1/2 plus 1 to 3.75 years in prison.
+The big hammer over the head occurs if someone commits a new crime while on probation, especially if that new crime is a Felony.
+Under Arizona law, it is required that if you are on probation at the time of committing a new offense and if you are convicted of a new Felony offense, you have to get no less than the presumptive sentence on the new offense, which means you cannot get a mitigated sentence, and your only options are either the presumptive sentence, or an aggravated sentence.

 Your Attorney Will Encourage You to Successfully Complete the Terms of Your Probation